grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

     # CLI flag: -blocks-storage.bucket-store.index-header.lazy-loading-idle-timeout
     [lazy_loading_idle_timeout: <duration> | default = 1h]

-    # (experimental) Maximum number of concurrent index header loads across all
+    # (advanced) Maximum number of concurrent index header loads across all
     # tenants.
 If set to 0, concurrency is unlimited.
     # CLI flag: -blocks-storage.bucket-store.index-header.lazy-loading-concurrency
     [lazy_loading_concurrency: <int> | default = 4]

-    # (experimental) If enabled, store-gateway will persist a sparse version of
+    # (advanced) If enabled, store-gateway will persist a sparse version of the
-    # the index-header to disk on construction and load sparse index-headers
+    # index-header to disk on construction and load sparse index-headers from
-    # from disk instead of the whole index-header.
+    # disk instead of the whole index-header.
     # CLI flag: -blocks-storage.bucket-store.index-header.sparse-persistence-enabled
     [sparse_persistence_enabled: <boolean> | default = true]